 Health Impact Report

-Because advanced meters use wireless radio transmitters to send and receive data, some customers have asked about possible negative health effects from the associated radio frequency (RF) emissions.
-The most comprehensive scientific study to date which investigates this topic was completed by the California Council on Science and Technology in 2011, the results of which are published in their report entitled “Health Impacts of Radio Frequency from Advanced Meters."
+Because advanced meters use wireless radio transmitters to send and receive data, some customers have asked about possible negative health effects from associated radio frequency (RF) emissions.
+The most comprehensive scientific study to date, which investigates this topic, was completed by the California Council on Science and Technology in 2011, the results of which are published in their report entitled “Health Impacts of Radio Frequency from Advanced Meters."

 The 2 primary conclusions of the report are as follows:

 - The FCC standard provides a currently accepted factor of safety against known thermally induced health impacts of advanced meters and other electronic devices in the same range of RF emissions.
 Exposure levels from advanced meters are well below the thresholds for such effects.

 - There is no evidence that additional standards are needed to protect the public from advanced meters.